RationAI/xopat/plugins/user-session/README.md

 # User session

+> Deprecated.
+This plugin was used to integrate with old adhoc system - it will no longer by maintained.

 A simple plugin for server-side export management.
 This plugin works with our browser to enable users to store full exports of their set-up and open it again from the browser.